 MIT Offices and DLCs: Distinctive Collections accepts only the permanent, historical records of MIT into the Institute Archives.
 For information about the disposition of non-permanent Institute records, see the Records Management Program.

-The Records Management Program continues to offer remote services, such as information management guidance for both digital and physical records, and a new Imaging on Demand service for files already in the RM program.
-Please contact email@example.com with any questions.
+The Records Management Program also offers remote services, such as information management guidance for both digital and physical records, and an Imaging on Demand service for files already in the RM program.
+Please contact firstname.lastname@example.org with any questions.

 Fill out our Donation Offer form.
 Include as much information as you can.
 A member of the curatorial team will contact you to discuss your prospective donation within two business days.

 If your donation is approved, you will be given a date when you can transfer your materials.
 See below for instructions.
 MIT student and community organizations, alumni, and individuals or organizations unaffiliated with MIT who are first-time donors to Distinctive Collections will also be asked to complete a deed of gift prior to transferring materials.

 MIT – Offices and DLCs, student and community organizations